likhia/ocp4.9-workshop-springboot/lab-workshop-content/workshop/content/exercises/02-crw.md

 This is to let attendee to experience how to import existing spring boot project into CodeReady Workshop and deploy it into Openshift and use Openshift Developer Console to deploy a Node JS application.

+* Deploy Node JS application using Developer console

+This is to let attendee to experience application deployment using Developer console.

 * Rolling Deployment

 This is to let attendee to experience how does the rolling deployment works in Openshift.